Nursing

 The nursing shortage is not new — its roots stretch back to the late 1990s — but the COVID-19 pandemic accelerated the crisis dramatically.
 Ohio University researchers note that the pandemic caused an exodus of mid-career nurses — precisely the experienced cohort that both delivers care and mentors new entrants.
 These mid-career nurses were hardest hit by pandemic-era moral injury, burnout, and trauma exposure.
 Their departure created a double wound: reduced current capacity and a weakened mentorship pipeline for incoming nurses.

 From 2020 to 2021, the total supply of registered nurses in the United States dropped for the first time in decades.
 The Bureau of Labor Statistics (BLS) projects that employment of registered nurses will grow 6% from 2022 to 2032, with an average of 177,400 new nursing jobs needed annually — but this demand projection coexists with structural supply constraints that make meeting it extremely difficult.
-Understanding the interplay between these workforce dynamics is essential for any research paper on healthcare workforce policy.

 The core tension: Demand for nursing care is rising (aging population, chronic disease burden, expanded healthcare access).
 Supply is falling (retirements, burnout, educational bottlenecks).
 The gap between them is a patient safety crisis.
 Every metric of healthcare quality — mortality, infection rates, medication errors, readmissions — worsens as that gap widens.